GreenMountainPower/spring-cloud-netflix-microservices/README.md

 }
 ```

-This integration makes it simple to create smart, Eureka-aware REST clients that uses Ribbon for client-side load-balacing to pick an available service instance.
+This integration makes it simple to create smart, Eureka-aware REST clients that uses Ribbon for client-side load-balancing to pick an available service instance.

 ## Spring Netflix Zuul Routing
 Sprign Netlix Zuul Routing is used to provide a unified interface to the consumers of the system.
-If ther are services that are split into small composable apps, this shouldn’t be visible to users or result in substantial development effort.
+If there are services that are split into small composable apps, this shouldn’t be visible to users or result in substantial development effort.

 To solve this problem, Netflix created and open-sourced its Zuul proxy server.
 [Zuul](https://github.com/Netflix/zuul) is an edge service that proxies requests to multiple backing services.
 It provides a unified “front door” to the system, which allows a browser, mobile app, or other user interface to consume services from multiple hosts without managing cross-origin resource sharing (CORS) and authentication for each one.